 Primary immune deficiency:

-Primary humoral immunodeficiency (eg, congenital or X-linked agammaglobulinemia, common variable immunodeficiency, Wiskott-Aldrich syndrome, severe combined immunodeficiencies).
+Primary humoral immunodeficiency (eg, common variable immunodeficiency, X-linked or congenital agammaglobulinemia, Wiskott-Aldrich syndrome, severe combined immunodeficiencies).

 Adults and Children:

-IgA-deficient patients with antibodies against IgA.
+IgA deficiency with antibodies against IgA and history of hypersensitivity.
 Previous severe reaction to human immune globulin.

-Advanced age, prolonged immobilization, hypercoagulable conditions, history of venous or arterial thrombosis, use of estrogens, indwelling central venous catheters, hyperviscosity, cardiovascular risk factors: increased risk for thrombosis.
+Have epinephrine inj available.
+Advanced age, prolonged immobilization, hypercoagulable conditions, history of venous or arterial thrombosis, use of estrogens, indwelling central vascular catheters, hyperviscosity, cardiovascular risk factors: increased risk for thrombosis.
+Monitor for signs/symptoms of thrombosis and assess blood viscosity in patients at risk for hyperviscosity.
 Ensure adequate hydration.
-Monitor for signs/symptoms of thrombosis and assess blood viscosity in patients at risk for hyperviscosity.
-Pre-existing renal insufficiency, diabetes, >65yrs, hypovolemia, sepsis, paraproteinemia: increased risk of renal dysfunction; monitor and consider lower, more frequent dosing.
-Correct volume depletion; assess renal function, BUN, serum creatinine, urine output before and during therapy; consider discontinuation if renal function deteriorates.
-Monitor for aseptic meningitis, hemolysis (esp. with high doses [≥2g/kg], non-O blood group); perform appropriate lab tests.
+Pre-existing renal insufficiency, diabetes, >65yrs, overweight, concomitant nephrotoxic drugs, hypovolemia: increased risk for renal dysfunction or acute renal failure.
+Correct volume depletion; assess renal function, BUN, serum creatinine, urine output before and during therapy; discontinue if renal function deteriorates.
+Monitor for aseptic meningitis syndrome (esp. with high dose 2g/kg and/or rapid infusion), hemolysis and delayed hemolytic anemia.
 Monitor for pulmonary dysfunction; perform test for anti-neutrophil antibodies if transfusion-related acute lung injury (TRALI) suspected.
 Contains human plasma; monitor for possible infection transmission (eg, viruses, Creutzfeldt-Jakob disease agent).
 Elderly.
 Pregnancy.
 Nursing mothers.

 May interfere with response to live viral vaccines (eg, measles, mumps, rubella, varicella).
-Concomitant nephrotoxic drugs: increased risk of acute renal failure.
-May cause false (+) serological test results or (+) direct or indirect Coombs' test.
+May cause false (+) direct or indirect Coombs' test.